Future (rapper): 2022–2025: I Never Liked You, We Don't Trust You, We Still Don't Trust You, and Mixtape Pluto

 On February 11, 2022, Future released his first solo single in over a year, "Worst Day", which happened to appear on the deluxe edition of his at-the-time upcoming ninth studio album.
 On April 20, 2022, Future was named the "best rapper alive" by GQ.
 Then on April 22, 2022, Future and record producer Southside released the collaborative single "Hold That Heat", which features rapper Travis Scott.
 On April 29, 2022, Future released his ninth studio album I Never Liked You after it was previously announced earlier that month.
 The album was a commercial success, becoming his eighth number one album and debuting atop the Billboard 200 chart—moving 222,000 album-equivalent units in its first week, becoming Future's largest sales week by album-equivalent units.

 I Never Liked You notably spawned four simultaneous top-ten entries on the Billboard Hot 100: "Wait For U" featuring Drake and Tems (at No. 1), "Puffin On Zootiez" (at No. 4), "712PM" (at No. 8), and "I'm Dat Nigga" (at No. 10).
 All sixteen tracks from the album debuted on the Hot 100; as well as two additional tracks charted by Future, causing him to have 18 simultaneous entries that week.
 On May 3, 2022, Future released the seventh track from his ninth studio album I Never Liked You as a single, "Wait for U", which features Drake and Tems—the track previously became Future's second number one single on the Billboard Hot 100, Drake's tenth, and Tems' first.
 On May 6, 2022, Future released "Keep It Burnin", the third track from I Never Liked You as a single, the track features vocals from Kanye West.

 Future released We Don't Trust You, a collaborative album with Metro Boomin, on March 22, 2024.
 The duo then released the sequel album, We Still Don't Trust You, exactly three weeks later on April 12, 2024.
 On September 2, 2024, he confirmed the release of his seventeenth mixtape Mixtape Pluto.

-In early 2025, Future featured on the song Fxck Up the World from Alter Ego, the first studio album of the Thai rapper Lisa.
+In early 2025, Future featured on the song "Fxck Up the World" from the album Alter Ego, the first solo studio album by Thai rapper Lisa.
+On March 28, 2025, longtime Freebandz affiliate and best friend of Future, Young Scooter, was killed in Atlanta, Georgia, leading Future to take a break from recording.

+2026–present: The Real Me

+In March 2026, Future confirmed that his tenth solo studio album was on the way after having previously teased it throughout January and February.
+Alongside the announcement, he debuted a new song, "Ready to Slide", during a live performance, which is anticipated to appear on the album.
+In May 2026, it was announced that Future would perform at the opening ceremony of the 2026 FIFA World Cup game in the United States, where the US plays Paraguay, at SoFi Stadium in Inglewood, California.

+The Real Me was released on July 10, 2026; Future's first solo studio album in four years.